 How do I join the CanDLe initiative?

 There will be two Expression of Interest rounds in the initial year, where researchers can apply to be a Lead Researcher on the CanDle initiative.

 CanDLe Lead Researcher Expression of Interest (round 3)

 Expression of Interest for Lead Researcher

-Research group leaders who would like to participate in the CanDle initiative as a Lead Researcher will be required to complete an Expression of Interest demonstrating that they meet the selection criteria and provide an endorsement letter from the applicants institution.
+Research group leaders who would like to participate in the CanDle initiative as a Lead Researcher will be required to complete an Expression of Interest (DOC) demonstrating that they meet the selection criteria, the CanDle Controller Nomination Form (DOC) and an endorsement letter (DOC) from the applicants institution.
 The application must be emailed to CINSW-CandleProgram@health.nsw.gov.au before 1pm on the closing date.
 Applications will be reviewed by an Independent Review Committee who provide recommendations to PHSREC for approval.

 - Expertise in analysing and interpreting linked health data (preferentially in cancer research), including a proven track record and high levels of research productivity, and;